bobosola/simplealbum/README.md

 ### Run

-`SIMPLE_ALBUM_CONFIG` is required — it names the config file to use.
+The env var `SIMPLE_ALBUM_CONFIG` is required — it names the config file to use.
 There is no search path and no default config, so the service exits with an explanatory error if it is unset:

 ```bash
 SIMPLE_ALBUM_LOG=info SIMPLE_ALBUM_CONFIG=/path/to/album.toml ./target/release/album